bigbigmo/Ansible/README.md

 The same tasks with bloks

 PLAYBOOK-2.
-Use "template" task to generate files fron jinja templates.
-This templates can be rename html files which include vars from setup module
+Use "template" task to generate files from jinja templates.
+This templates can rename html-files which include vars from setup module.
 (  {{  ansible_os_family }} for examle )